 Call that eco-friendly if you like.
 I prefer to think of it as common sense.

-Maybe you do too.
-But you’d be surprised how many folks don’t wash mirrors with vinegar and water and squares cut from old flannel sheets.
-Or who drain the romaine on paper towels rather than worn-out dish towels.
+Maybe you do, too.
+But you’d be surprised how many folks don’t clean their mirrors with vinegar and water and squares cut from old flannel sheets.
+Or who dry lettuce on paper towels rather than worn-out dish towels.
 Or who actually buy sacks of “shop rags.”

-I have a theory: The reason so many clothes end up in thrift stores is that not enough people have rag bags.
+I have a theory: The reason so many clothes end up in thrift stores is that not enough people have rag collections.

 Old diapers, trashed T-shirts

-My cleaning-cloth collection includes sheet scraps, old washcloths, bits of terrycloth towels, and pieces of worn-to-death blouses, T-shirts, and flannel pajamas.
+My cleaning-cloth collection includes old washcloths, bits of terry cloth towels and pieces of worn-to-death blouses, T-shirts and flannel pajamas.